sindresorhus/sindresorhus.github.com/source/content/apps/plain-text-editor.md

 - Window can stay on top
 - Force dark/light mode
 - Brain dump mode

+#### Spellchecking does not work

+This is a macOS bug.
+You can see the same problem in the built-in TextEdit app too.

 #### Can you add Markdown syntax highlighting?